-In the virtualization space, you’ll hear a lot of talk these days about cloud desktops.
+In the virtualization space, you’ll hear a lot of talk these days about cloud PCs and cloud desktops.
 The term has even been adopted in enterprise IT circles to describe various virtualization strategies that involve cloud services in some capacity.

 The answer is both more straightforward and more nuanced than you might think.

-At its heart, a cloud desktop is any solution that enables people to access all of the apps and data they need to be productive on any device.
+At its heart, a cloud PC is any solution that enables people to access all of the apps and data they need to be productive on any device.
 That’s it in a nutshell.

 However, there are different ways to achieve that, and not all of them utilize the cloud to the same extent.
 As we’ll also see, their differences have implications on cost, security and ease of use.